melissacollier/melissacollier.github.io/_pages/forfun.md

 ---
 permalink: /forfun/
-title: "Markdown"
+title: "Fun Things About Me"
 author_profile: true
 redirect_from:
-  - /md/
+  - /forfun/
-  - /markdown.html
+  - /forfun.html
 ---

 I'm not just a scientist, I'm also very much a person with a love for fashion, trying new foods, seeing new places, being outside, and reading garbage romance/fantasy novels.
 So here are 8 fun facts about me (not science related!).